 Can I Still Drive Into Gibraltar After the Treaty?

 Yes.
-In fact, it gets easier.
-Once the land border fence is removed and checks are eliminated, driving between La Linea and Gibraltar will be like driving between any two towns.
+Once the land border fence is removed and checks are eliminated, driving between La Linea and Gibraltar will be like driving between any two neighbouring towns in the same region.

-For now though, the usual advice applies: parking in Gibraltar is limited and expensive.
-Consider parking in La Linea and walking across, especially for day trips.
-If you need somewhere to stay on the Spanish side, check out lalineahotels.com for options right next to the border.
+For now, the practical advice remains the same: parking in Gibraltar is limited and can be expensive.
+Consider parking in La Linea and walking across, particularly for day trips.
+If you need somewhere to stay on the Spanish side, lalineahotels.com lists options right next to the border.

 What Does This Mean for La Linea?

-La Linea stands to benefit massively from the treaty.
-The removal of the border barrier effectively merges two economies that have always been intertwined but physically separated.
+La Linea stands to benefit significantly from the treaty.
+Removing the border barrier connects two economies that have always been intertwined but physically separated for over a century.

 The Bottom Line

 The Gibraltar border crossing is in its biggest transition in over a century.
-The treaty has been published, both sides are working toward implementation, and the physical border fence is already being dismantled.
+The treaty framework is agreed, both sides are working toward implementation, and 15 July 2026 is the current target for provisional application.

 If you're crossing right now: Bring your passport or EU ID card.
-Check queue times before you go.
 Walk across if you can.
-Early mornings and mid-afternoons are your best bet.
+Early mornings and mid-afternoons on weekdays are your best bet for avoiding queues.

-If you're planning for April onwards: Keep an eye on the treaty implementation date.
-The 10 April target may slip slightly, but the direction is clear.
-The fence is coming down, and the border as we know it is about to become a footnote in history.
+If you're planning for later in 2026: Keep an eye on the treaty implementation date.
+The direction is clear.
+The fence is coming down, and the border as we know it is set to become a footnote in history.

-For the thousands of us who cross this border regularly, it can't come soon enough.
+For the thousands of people who cross this border every day, it cannot come soon enough.

 Frequently Asked Questions